heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

     olp::client::HRN(gCatalogHRN), settings);
 ```

-The `OlpClientSettings` class pulls together all the different settings which can be used to customize the behavior of the client library.
+The `OlpClientSettings` class pulls together all the different settings for customization of the client library behavior.

-* `retry_settings`: Sets the `olp::client::RetrySettings` to be used.
+* `retry_settings`: Sets the `olp::client::RetrySettings` to use.
-* `proxy_settings`: Sets the `olp::authentication::NetworkProxySettings` to be used.
+* `proxy_settings`: Sets the `olp::authentication::NetworkProxySettings` to use.
-* `authentication_settings`: Sets the `olp::client::AuthenticationSettings` to be used.
+* `authentication_settings`: Sets the `olp::client::AuthenticationSettings` to use.
 * `network_async_handler`: Sets the handler for asynchronous execution of network requests.

-For basic usage, we need to specify only `authentication_settings`.
+Configuration of the `authentication_settings` is sufficient to start using the `CatalogClient`.

 ### Retrieve catalog metadata

-To retrieve catalog metadata you need to create a `CatalogRequest`.
-The `CatalogRequest` class allows properties of the catalog request to be set, including:
+To retrieve catalog metadata, create a `CatalogRequest`.
+The `CatalogRequest` class allows to set properties of the catalog request, including:

 * `WithBillingTag`: Sets the billing tag used for this request.